Tensfer/tensfer-docs/docs/getting-started/test-your-app.md

 :::info

-Make sure that you read through the <a href='/' className='link'>Okra API overview</a> to understand the specifics of interacting with the Okra API, like request and response formats, pagination, and rate limiting.
+Make sure that you read through the <a href='/' className='link'>Tensfer API overview</a> to understand the specifics of interacting with the Tensfer API, like request and response formats, pagination, and rate limiting.

 :::

-1. Select your Okra Sandbox environment.
+1. Select your Tensfer Sandbox environment.

-2. In the Okra API Reference collection, select Wallets → <a href='/' className='link'>Get list of wallets.</a>
+2. In the Tensfer API Reference collection, select Wallets → <a href='/' className='link'>Get list of wallets.</a>

 3. Click send and check the response.

-If you set everything up correctly, this endpoint operation returns a list of banks that Okra supports.
+If you set everything up correctly, this endpoint operation returns a list of banks that Tensfer supports.

 ## Create a test customer